 The police started the use of force on the nonviolent student demonstrators in Birmingham.
 Police struck the students with the high-pressure water jet from a fire hose and used dog’s attacks on the protestors.

-All these forceful violence acts appeared on newspapers and television resulting in the world’s attention towards the racial segregation in South America.
+All these forceful violent acts appeared in newspapers and television resulting in the world’s attention towards racial segregation in South America.

 Martin Luther King Jr. Civil Rights Campaign-Walk to Freedom.

 The walk to the freedom was a huge march of about 125,000 crowds in Detroit, Michigan on June 23, 1963.
 It was known as the largest demonstration of the civil rights movement up to that date.